bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 	return res, nil
 ```

-We go line by line and put the data to the map.
-In the next function we get required information from the map: we need its IPv4 as well as the username.
+We go line by line and put the data on the map.
+In the next function, we get the required information from the map: we need its IPv4 as well as the username.

 ```go
 func instanceInfoFromString(hostname, user string) (*instanceInfo, error) {